hdShang/arxiv-daily/docs/cs-CL/2025-08-25/papers/250818253v2-from-bert-to-llms-comparing-and-understanding-chinese-classifier-pre.md

 ---
 layout: default
-title: From BERT to LLMs: Comparing and Understanding Chinese Classifier Prediction in Language Models
+title: "From BERT to LLMs: Comparing and Understanding Chinese Classifier Prediction in Language Models"
 ---

 # From BERT to LLMs: Comparing and Understanding Chinese Classifier Prediction in Language Models